 Day 2: Paddle the Paradise Ponds circle loop and spend the afternoon fishing and swimming in the pristine waters.

 Enjoy the Paradise Ponds circle loop - the first ever BWCAW canoe route paddled by Wilderness Inquiry in 1978.
 After breakfast, begin at the Lake One trailhead to make a full day of this great trip.
 Enjoy lunch on the trail, swim, fish and participate in all of the activities the BWCAW offers.
 This trip takes you across a few short portages, but our lightweight Kevlar canoes make this accessible.
-Cap off the wonderful day with a hearty dinner at Wintergreen.
+Cap off the wonderful day with a hearty dinner back at the cabin.

 Day 3: Embark on an all-day canoe trip to the scenic Kawishiwi River.